 Decorate a holiday cookie for someone special!
 Mrs. Claus opens her kitchen for festival guests this year.
 Stop by and make something magical.
 Mrs. Claus' Kitchen is sponsored by Pacific Foods.

 Teddy Bear Hospital

 Children age 12 and under are invited to visit the Teddy Bear Hospital – a fun, interactive place where they learn about their health and hospitals in a safe, "no pokes" environment from real doctors, nurses and caregivers.
 Each child will receive a free teddy bear as they are "admitted" to the hospital.
-Their journey through the ambulance, the emergency room, the operating room and the doctor's office check up help build confidence and alleviate fears.
+Their journey through the ambulance, the emergency room and the operating room helps to build confidence and alleviate fears.
 Their "patient" teddy bear is theirs to take home and treasure this holiday season and for years to come.
 Personal teddy bears are welcome and encouraged at Teddy Bear Hospital.The Teddy Bear Hospital is sponsored by Metro West.

 Portland LEGO® User Group Train Display

 Don't miss the LEGO® and train display designed by PortLUG (Portland LEGO® User Group) at Providence Festival of Trees.
-The display will feature familiar scenes of Portland, including Providence Park, food carts, a farmers' market and the Max train.
-In addition holiday-themed scenes will be hidden among the display such as a Christmas tree farm and Santa delivering presents via medical helicopter to a hospital.
+The display will feature familiar scenes of Portland, including food carts, a farmers' market and the Max train.
+In addition holiday-themed scenes will be hidden among the display such as a Christmas tree farm and Santa delivering presents.
 The Lego/Train display is sponsored by JRJ Architects llc..

 Photos with Santa

 Santa Claus himself will be on hand to help at this year's festival.
 Photos with Santa are available for just $10.
 Personal cameras are welcome.
 Photos with Santa are sponsored by Providence Federal Credit Union.